IndEcol/country_converter/README.md

 EU without Croatia (the status after the 2007 enlargement).
 The shortcut EU always links to the most recent classification.
-The [EEA](https://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:European_Economic_Area_(EEA)) agreements are still valid for the UK (status September 2020, Brexit transition period - as [described here](https://en.wikipedia.org/wiki/European_Economic_Area)), thus UK is currently included in the EEA.
+The [EEA](https://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:European_Economic_Area_(EEA)) agreements for the UK ended by 2021-01-01 (which also affects Guernsey, Isle of Man, Jersey and Gibraltar).
+Switzerland is not part of the EEA but member of the single market.

 The Global Burden of Disease country codes were extracted form the [GBD code book available